eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 in the library.

-For this reason, it is not uncommon that the first request to the credential issuance endpoint will have as an outcome `InvalidProof`.
+For this reason, it is not uncommon that the first request to the credential issuance endpoint will have as an outcome `Failed` with an error `InvalidProof`.
 That's typical if credential issuer's token endpoint doesn't provide a `c_nonce` and proof is required for the requested credential.

 The library will automatically try to handle the invalid proof response and place a second request which includes proofs.
 This can be done only if caller has provided a `popSigner` while